codemod-com/codemod-registry/codemods/jscodeshift/next/13/move-css-in-js-styles/README.md

-# move-css-in-js-styles
+# Move CSS in JS Styles

+## Description

-This codemod moves the CSS-in-JS styles into the CSS Modules.
+This highly experimental codemod moves the CSS-in-JS styles into the CSS Modules.

 ## Example

+### Before

 ```jsx
 const Head = () => {